-Colitis simply refers to inflammation of the large intestine or colon.
+Colitis simply refers to inflammation of the large intestine (colon).
 Colitis is most commonly used to describe diarrhea or loose stools associated with the large bowel.
-Large bowel diarrhea is also used synonymously with colitis.
+Large bowel diarrhea is another term for colitis.

 What are the clinical signs of colitis?

 Most dog owners report seeing frequent, small volumes of semi-formed to liquid feces.
 Many dogs will exhibit straining during and after defecation, and small amounts of bright red blood will often be passed near the end of defecation.
 Mucus or fat is seen in many cases of chronic colitis.
 Most dogs with colitis will exhibit a sense of urgency and need to defecate frequently.
 Vomiting occurs in less than a third of the cases of colitis or large bowel diarrhea.
 Weight loss is rare.

 What causes colitis?